-> I have a girlfriend who I met when she interviewed me for a cable television station over four years ago.
+I have a girlfriend who I met when she interviewed me for a cable television station over four years ago.
 Her name is Bina Mistry (great name) and she now works for the BBC.

 Do you think you get all the credit when the production team are the ones that really do all the hard work?

 Mind you, I also take all the flak if somebody doesn’t like something so sometimes it must be nice to be an anonymous member of the crew.

 What is your favourite snake?

-King cobra, hands down, no contest, what a snake
+King cobra, hands down, no contest, what a snake !

 What is your favourite food?

 What is the most dangerous thing you have ever done?

 Are you scared of anything?

 Heights (because I don’t bounce) and deep water because of two near drowning experiences.

 How did you get into Herpetology?
+What do herpetologist do?

 I was interested in reptiles from a very early age.
 I think it was because nobody else liked them !

 Whats the most dangerous situation you’ve been in on the show?

 Undoubtedly, running out of air on the bottom of the ocean on the outside of Ashmore Reef while filming “Sea Serpents”.

 Whats in store for season 3?